 Whilst calling something “Kentucky Cask Matured” rather reeks of trying to make the plain ordinary sound exciting and unusual, I was nevertheless keen to try it out because I’ve always been impressed with this distillery’s output.
 The bottling strength of 40% is disappointing but the statement on the back of the label that the whisky “may go a little cloudy” over ice, thanks to a “soft filtration process” that “leaves in flavours harsher filtration may remove” does at least leave me hopeful that I’ll be rewarded with the depth of flavour I’ve come to expect from Deanston.

 The Deanston Kentucky Cask Matured is bottled at 40% and retails at £29 though I was able to pick it up at my local Morrison’s Supermarket for £22.

 Smell: A little spirity heat.
 A bit feinty maybe.
 Also the trademark Deanston honey.
 Grist and barley malt.
 Shortbread.
 Toffee.
 Woody spice and a bit of charcoal.

 Taste: Honey, toffee & caramel.
 Barley.
 Hobnob biscuits.
 Woody with some gently warming spice.

-Value for Money: A bit of a steal at £22.
+Thoughts: A bit of a steal at £22.
 It’s not the most complex of single malts and there’s a definite youth to it that some may find off-putting but there is also a fullness of flavour that few 40% no-age-statement malts can match.

 Some way off the quality of the ever-reliable 12 year old but a decent dram at an affordable price.
 It clouded up a little when I added water, though not as much as you’d expect from a completely un-chill-filtered malt, and the weight and mouthfeel are far more satisfying than the majority of supermarket-fodder whiskies.
 It’s recognisably Deanston, albeit a slightly immature version of it, and it stacks up pretty well against other single malts at this kind of price.